Risk Management Framework

 Clarifying your objectives will allow a greater understanding of what will stop you achieving those objectives and what opportunities you need to grasp to meet your goals.
 Setting our your objectives clearly will also reveal links to internal and external stakeholders on whom you will rely as well as other external factors that will impact your objectives.

-A: This guide is not focussed directly on this stage, but since it is such a crucial part of risk management we could not neglect it entirely.
-There is information on how to set good business objectives provided as part of Service Planning Guidance, or alternatively a quick general overview is available at this link.
+This guide is not focused directly on this stage, but since it is such a crucial part of risk management we could not neglect it entirely.
+There is information on how to set good business objectives provided as part of Service Planning Guidance, or a quick general overview is available at this link.

 This step has two principal elements: